-Activities, events, support services, community and connection opportunities and more are created specifically for the population of commuters students.
-They are organized and planned by the Office of Commuter Life with the help of student commuter assistants.
-The commuter life supervisor in the Office of Student Development provides programs, workshops, support services, outreach opportunities, and advocacy.
-There is a commuter lounge on the second floor of the Owen Center as well as a Facebook page and other forms of social media for promotion/communication of news and activities for commuters.
+Activities, support services, community and connection opportunities and more are created specifically for the population of commuters students at Simpson University.
+They are organized and planned by the Office of Student Engagement with the help of Commuter Student Services coordinators.
+There is a commuter lounge on the second floor of the Owen Center, as well as a Facebook page and other forms of social media for promotion/communication of news and activities for commuters.